 The Rotherhithe Rotunda, also on the park grounds, is a ventilation shaft for the Rotherhithe Tunnel, a vehicular tunnel under the river.

 The view of Canary Wharf from the park promenade.
 The river here begins a great meander to the south and around the Isle-of-Dogs, after which it returns to a point more or less straight behind the skyscrapers.

 We now arrive at the fourth basin, Limehouse.

 Limehouse leads into the Regent's Canal, which runs west to Paddington and the Grand Junction Canal, which extends north about 130 miles to Birmingham.
-That explains the ranks of narrowboats.
-The maximum beam on these canals is 14 feet; maximum length, 72 feet; the canal depth on average is only 3.5 feet.
+That explains the ranks of narrowboats, maximum length 72 feet.
+The canal depth on average is only 3.5 feet.

 This is the view a few miles upstream at Camden Town, near the Hampstead Road Lock.
-Although now only recreational, horse-drawn barges lingered along the canal until 1956.
+Although now only recreational, commercial barges drawn by horses lingered along the canal until 1956.
 The system has never closed.

 We've swept around the meander and are looking across the river to the O2 arena (formerly the Millennium Dome) at the northern tip of the Greenwich Peninsula.
 The dome is farther away than it looks: its span is fully 365 meters.
 Call it 400 meters from this spot to the nearest edge of the dome.

 We're here for this: the mouth of the East India Dock Basin.

 The gates are new, as the date at the left shows.

 This is the former entrance pool, the only part left of a sequence of ponds including separate export and import basins.